General Condition Information

 Pompe disease develops when GAA is present at low levels or is not built correctly.
 This makes it harder for lysosomes to break down glycogen.
 The build-up of glycogen affects the function of cells in the body’s organs, especially in the muscles.

 There are three types of Pompe disease that differ in signs and symptoms and age of onset.
 These three types are known as classic infantile-onset, nonclassic infantile-onset, and late-onset.
-The severity of the type your baby has depends on how well their body can break down glycogen.
+The type your baby has depends on how well their body can break down glycogen.

 Without treatment, high levels of glycogen can damage the heart, liver, and muscles.
 This damage leads to the signs and symptoms of the condition.